jamie-allen/cpu_caches/preso/presentation.md

 * The most critical factor in performance
 * Spatial - reused over and over in a loop, data accessed in small regions
 * Temporal - high probability it will be reused before long

 !SLIDE transition=blindY
+# CPU or Instruction Cycle

+* aka Fetch and Execute Cycle
+* aka Fetch-Decode-Execute Cycle (FDX)
+* Retrieve instruction from memory, determine actions required and carry them out
+* Equates to roughly 1/3 of a nanosecond

+!SLIDE transition=blindY
 # Latency Numbers Everyone Should Know